Pennsylvania becomes a battleground over election security | Times Leader

 Election officials in Philadelphia, home to one-fifth of the state’s Democratic voters, have been sued by President Donald Trump’s campaign, blasted by the president as overseeing a place “where bad things happen” and forced to explain security measures after a theft from a warehouse full of election equipment.

-Add to that in one swing county, partisan sniping in the state Capitol over the processing of what is expected to be and an 11th hour attempt by Republican lawmakers to .
+Add to that an investigation into military ballots that were mistakenly discarded in Luzerne County, partisan sniping in the state Capitol over the processing of what is expected to be an avalanche of mailed-in ballots and an 11th hour attempt by Republican lawmakers to create an election integrity commission.

 “For years, we have trusted our election officials to be reliable and nonpartisan.
-Why should we suddenly not trust them?” said Eileen Olmsted with the League of Women Voters in Pennsylvania.
+Why should we suddenly not trust them?” said Eileen Olmsted with the League of Women Voters of Pennsylvania, a nonpartisan organization that advocates to expand access to voting.
 “A lot of this is based on the perception of voter fraud, which there is absolutely no evidence of.”

 In many ways, Pennsylvania election officials are in the same position as their colleagues across the country, with the pandemic forcing them to alter their normal procedures.
 Other states also are using new voting systems this year and facing lawsuits over election procedures.